Lead Opinion

 FACTUAL BACKGROUND

 Sheriff Ervin arrived first at Highway 64 and identified Brumley and the defendant coming in from the west in the vehicle described by the informant.
 Based upon the tip and his corroboration of it, Sheriff Ervin stopped the vehicle.
 Officer Weaver arrived about three minutes thereafter and questioned separately the defendant and her companion.
 Each claimed that they were returning from Memphis, but they gave inconsistent responses about the purpose of the trip.
 The defendant told Officer Weaver that they had taken her niece back to Memphis, while Brumley said they had driven to Memphis alone.
-Officer Weaver then told the defendant that they had information she was transporting illegal drugs, to which the defendant replied, "Well, you can look.
+Officer Weaver then told the defendant that they had information she was transporting illegal drugs, to which the defendant replied, “Well, you can look.
 You can search.
-I don't have anything."
-Brumley, who had been driving the car, also consented to the search.
-The officers proceeded to search the car, but the search revealed nothing.
+I don’t have anything.”
+Brum-ley, who had been driving the car, also consented to the search.
+The officers proceeded to search the ear, but the search revealed nothing.

 Officer Weaver then asked the defendant if she had any drugs on her person.
-Simpson responded, "No. You can look all you want."
-Officer Weaver replied "Well, you don't mind us looking then, if you hadn't got anything to hide," and the defendant replied "Yeah, sure."
+Simpson responded, “No. You can look all you want.”
+Officer Weaver replied ‘Well, you don’t mind us looking then, if you hadn’t got anything to hide,” and the defendant replied ‘Yeah, sure.”
 Ruth Travis, a female dispatcher, who previously had been summoned to the scene arrived less than five minutes later.
-Travis, the director and dispatcher of E-911, previously had been employed by the Sheriff's Department and had conducted body searches on other occasions.
+Travis, the director and dispatcher of E-911, previously had been employed by the Sheriffs Department and had conducted body searches on other occasions.
 Travis escorted the defendant to an area behind a patrol car which had been parked on the opposite side of the highway.
 The defendant removed her coat and Travis placed it in the seat of the patrol car.
-Travis proceeded to search the defendant's person.
+Travis proceeded to search the defendant’s person.
 Eventually, claiming that she was cold, the defendant reached for her coat.
 When Travis told the defendant that she would first have to search the coat before the defendant could put it on, the defendant told Travis that there were drugs in the pocket of the coat.
 The defendant offered to pay Travis if she would not tell the other officers about the drugs.
 Travis seized the coat and called for Officer Weaver.
-One hundred dilaudid pills were discovered in the defendant's coat pocket.
+One hundred dilaudid pills were discovered in the defendant’s coat pocket.

-Based upon the proof summarized above, the trial court denied the defendant's motion to suppress finding "that sufficient probable cause supported the initial stop of the vehicle in which the defendant was a passenger."
-By denying the motion to suppress, the trial court implicitly rejected the defendant's claim that she did not consent to the search of her person or vehicle.[4]
-Upon the trial court's denial of her motion to suppress, the defendant pled guilty to possession of dilaudid, a Schedule II drug, with intent to deliver and sell, but reserved the right to appeal as a certified question of law the denial of her motion to suppress.[5]See, Tenn.
-R.Crim.
-P. 37(b)(2).
+Based upon the proof summarized above, the trial court denied the defendant’s motion to suppress finding “that sufficient probable cause supported the initial stop of the vehicle in which the defendant was a passenger.”
+By denying the motion to suppress, the trial court implicitly rejected the defendant’s claim that she did not consent to the search of her person or vehicle.

 STANDARD OF REVIEW